fsprojects/FSharp.Compiler.PortaCode/README.md

 * Currently distributed by source inclusion, no nuget package yet

+* FsLive.Cli is a live programming "watch my project" command line tool which is experimental

 * Wet paint, API will change

 It's used for the "LiveUpdate" feature of Fabulous, to interpret the Elmish model/view/update application code on-device.